View MapView Map

 2King of the Vikings Virtual Reality Experience

-Get up close and personal with the Viking warlords who founded Waterford City at King of the Vikings, just steps from The Viking Museum.
+Get up close and personal with the Viking warlords who founded Waterford city at King of the Vikings, just steps from the Viking museum.
 The dynamic, virtual reality experience is set in a replica Viking house within the atmospheric ruins of a medieval monastery.
-Don your magical Viking helmet (a 3D headset) and travel back 1,100 years, where you’ll come face to face with the legendary Viking leader Reginald, King of Waterford and York.
+Don your magical Viking helmet (a VR headset) and travel back 1,100 years, where you’ll come face to face with the legendary Viking leader Reginald, King of Waterford and York.

 Two people sitting on stone chairs with Viking heads